 Next, mix in food for them.
 Use plant matter.
-Kitchen scraps makes a great
+Kitchen scraps make great food for your worms.

-Do not add dairy products, oils or bones.
+Do not add dairy products, oils, or bones.

-Add redworm or earthworms.
+Add red worms or earthworms.

 Cover the top with a layer of wet newspaper.

-The worms will feed on the plant matter, and leave castings behind.
+The worms will feed on the plant matter and leave castings behind.

 Continue to provide a regular supply of plant matter…it’s their food source.